andrewcooke/bnum/README.md

 Not in this case, apparently.

-But if you disagree, you're free to write:
+But, if you disagree, you're free to write:

 ```python
 >>> class Colour(ExplicitBnum):